Associate in the regulatory team

-I am a solicitor in the regulatory team primarily advising clients in the health and social care and housing sectors.
+I am an associate in the regulatory team primarily advising clients in the health and social care and housing sectors.

 I joined Anthony Collins Solicitors in September 2019 upon qualification.
 Previously, I trained at an international law firm where I gained experience in regulatory law, property law, commercial contracts and personal injury law.
 I have experience of advising on all aspects of compliance with health and safety legislation, including in relation to gas safety and fire safety.
 I also have experience in representing clients through inquests and criminal investigations and proceedings conducted by the police and other regulators (such as the health and safety executive).

 The Government has released several factsheets on the Building Safety Bill.
 We will be reviewing these and outlining how they can assist providers to prepare for the new building safety regime.

 The CQC will conduct reviews on a monthly basis of all of the information they hold about services and will use these reviews to prioritise its activity.